countvajhula/mindstream/README.rst

 Entering Sessions Even More Quickly
 -----------------------------------

-``mindstream-switch-to-session-buffer`` (default: ``C-; b``) will take you immediately to a new anonymous session buffer for the current major mode (if you've provided a template for it), without asking you any questions.
+``mindstream-enter-session`` (default: ``C-; b``) will take you immediately to a new anonymous session buffer for the current major mode (if you've provided a template for it), without asking you any questions.
 If an anonymous session already exists, it will take you there rather than create a new one.

 See "Design" below to learn more about anonymous sessions.